kenny55660955/kenny55660955/README.md

 ### Hi there 👋
-- 🔭 I’m currently working CMoney in Taipei
+- 🔭 I’m currently working for CMoney in Taipei
 - 🌱 I’m iOS Swift Developer
 - 📫 How to reach me: Please contact me by email.
 - ⭐️ Wish I Could work in UK oneday.